Deutsche Bank investigates deal that may have profited staff

 “We are reviewing a transaction that may have involved unacceptable conflicts of interest when structured in 2009,” the bank said in a statement.
 It said that no client had been put at a disadvantage by the deal.

-Reporting by Alexander Huebner and Anjuli Davies; writing by John O'Donnell; editing by Jane Merriman and David Clarke
+Reporting by Alexander Huebner and Anjuli Davies; writing by John O'Donnell.
+Editing by Jane Merriman